Campus Housing Services

 Questions or concerns about the custodial services in a Residence Hall or Apartment can be directed to the RA, House Manager or RLC for the floor/building, the Office of Residential Life or the Buildings & Grounds Department.

 Each student is issued a photo ID.
 This card is used for keyless access to various campus buildings, including Residence Halls and The Commons.
 College Dining Services utilizes this ID for dining hall entry and charges at Jack's or 1812 Cafe in Pennington.
 It is also used for charges to the student account in the Campus Store.
-Lost or stolen cards should be reported immediately to the Office of Safety and Security.
+Lost or stolen cards should be reported immediately to the Office of Public Safety.

-Each residence hall is equipped with "card operated" washers and dryers which are located in one or more laundry rooms.
+Each residence hall is equipped with "App operated" washers and dryers which are located in one or more laundry rooms.
 Apartment/Commons residents also have access to a centrally located laundry area.

 - Residents are asked to purchase liquid laundry detergent with "he" (high efficiency) on the label.

-- For issues with the laundry machines, including the laundry card machine, residents are encouraged to contact Caldwell Gregory.
+- For issues with the laundry machines, including the laundry app, residents are encouraged to contact Caldwell Gregory.

-- At the start of fall semester, each resident receives a laundry card which is programmed with $150 of credit which is to be used for the entire year.
+- At the start of fall semester, each resident receives a laundry account on the app "Speed Queen" which is programmed with $120 of credit which is to be used for the entire year.
 Each resident will be charged a $40 laundry fee per semester.

-- If a resident uses all of the credit on the card, s/he is welcome to add credit to the card at the laundry card machine on the second floor of Wertz Hall.
+- If a resident uses all of the credit on their account, s/he is welcome to add credit using the "Speed Queen" app.

-- If a resident’s laundry card has credit left over at the end of the spring semester, that credit is not carried over to the academic year.
+- If a resident's laundry credit left over at the end of the spring semester, that credit is not carried over to the academic year.

-Students who are locked out of a residence hall/room must contact Office of Safety and Security to be admitted.
+Students who are locked out of a residence hall/room must contact Office of Public Safety to be admitted.

 Resident students are assigned a mailbox with a combination lock for the mailroom area in Wertz Hall.
 For additional information about how to receive and send mail see campus Mail Services.

 The College provides maintenance and repair services throughout the residence halls and Apartments.
-Residents who have a maintenance request or other concern regarding the physical upkeep of a room/apartment, must complete an "Student Work Request for Maintenance/Repairs" through WebAdvisor.
-Emergency maintenance problems should be referred immediately to the Residential Life Office (during business hours) or the Department of Safety and Security (after business hours or on weekends.)
+Residents who have a maintenance request or other concern regarding the physical upkeep of a room/apartment, must complete a student work request for maintenance/repairs.
+Emergency maintenance problems should be referred immediately to the Residential Life Office (during business hours) or the Department of Public Safety (after business hours or on weekends.)

 All residence halls and select College Apartments are fully wired for our Residential Computing Program (ResNet).
 Students living in the residence halls can access any Internet based resource from his/her room on a 24 hour a day 7 day a week basis via our Ethernet network (ResNet) after online registration.
 See Campus Manager for information and to register your computer.
 Any questions should be directed to the Office of Information Technology Services.